0x747/IMDb-Scraper/README.md

 ```

 3. Make sure all files are in the same directory
 4. Do not try to scrape multiple films in a short amount of time.
 IMDb will throttle your connection or ban your IP.
 Add a random time delay using `time.sleep()` as shown in `main.py`

+## Usage
 ```
 # main.py
 import IMDbScraper